|Home||The Game||Finding a Race||Community|

 If I enter a space inside the same corner that has a lower speed limit, I must supplement my payment for this corner to cover the difference.
 For example: if I enter a corner through a 60 space at 80 mph, I can pay 1 wear to cover that cost.
 If I then move into a different space in the same corner that has a speed limit of 40 I will now have to pay an additional wear or roll a chance.
 After paying that cost, I can now continue through the corner without paying any more as long as my speed does not exceed 40 mph more than the speed limit of any space I enter.

 If you do not have enough wear to pay for a corner even if you roll a Chance, you automatically end up in the gravel beside the corner and are removed from the race.
 Unlike a crash that results from a chance roll, ending up in the kitty litter does not involve other cars.

-Many corners have red lines running through them (you can see red lines in the example corners above).
+Many corners have red lines running through them (you can see red lines in the example corners above and on the right).
 Some corners have more than one red line.
 These lines represent the ideal path through the corner.
 If your car follows the entire red line through a corner then the speed limit of spaces you enter are considered to be 20 mph faster then what is written on the track.

 For example: if I follow a red line into a corner at 100 mph and enter that corner through a 60 space I would only need to pay 1 wear to cover that cost.
 By following the red line, I consider the speed limit of that space to be 80 mph instead of 60.

 If a car leaves the line before its end, it must retroactively adjust its payment for the corner as if it had not used the line.
 If a chance roll is required due to leaving a line before it ends results in a spin or a crash, that result occurs in the last space that the car was still on the line.